DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

   - `<USERNAME>`: the database username (default is postgres)
   - `<PASSWORD>`: the database password (PASSWORD enter in the step [Create the Google Cloud SQL PostgreSQL instance](#create-the-datasource-secrets-for-google-cloud-sql-postgresql))

-  DB_DRIVER
-    The Google Cloud SQL PostgreSQL connection will be done using [Cloud SQL Connector for Java](https://github.com/GoogleCloudPlatform/cloud-sql-jdbc-socket-factory#cloud-sql-connector-for-java).

-    If you don't want to build the driver, you can get the last [driver](https://github.com/GoogleCloudPlatform/cloud-sql-jdbc-socket-factory/releases) named postgres-socket-factory-X.X.X-jar-with-driver-and-dependencies.jar.

-    We realised the test with the driver version [postgres-socket-factory-1.4.2-jar-with-driver-and-dependencies.jar](https://storage.googleapis.com/cloud-sql-java-connector/v1.4.2/postgres-socket-factory-1.4.2-jar-with-driver-and-dependencies.jar).

 #### b.
 Install an ODM Helm release

 The ODM services will be exposed with an Ingress using the previously created `mycompany` certificate.